IN SEARCH OF THE INNES COLLECTION

 When Fred Sole and I got together in the Autumn of 1991 and decided to form the Society, the situation had changed.
 Now I was interested in all SOLEs wherever they were, so I tried to reactivate the correspondence as I felt sure she would have much to contribute regarding stems about which Fred and I knew very little, her knowledge neatly complementing ours.
 I received no reply.
 A little while later Fred invited her to our inaugural meeting and then sent a reminder.
 When neither of us received any response to any of our letters, we feared the worst.
 After our inaugural meeting I resolved to try and locate her or, if she was no longer living, her collection.

 The day before I started my quest, I happened to be in London at the annual luncheon of the Institute of Heraldic and Genealogical Studies.
 I found myself sitting opposite Elizabeth MacDougall who is in charge of sorting and listing newly deposited collections at the Society of Genealogists.
 I told her about the formation of the SOLE Society and said that the next day I was going to try to track down an elderly lady who had a SOLE collection.
 Then the conversation passed to other matters.
 I stayed overnight in London and the following morning drove to Mrs Innes' address at Clacton.
-I found a man who had only been living there for four years.
-He told me the old lady who had formerly lived there was dead.
-The house had been empty for quite a while before he bought it.
-He thought she had died without close kin and that he had bought it from distant relatives of Mrs Innes after her death.
+The resident of the house had bought it from distant relatives of Mrs Innes after her death.
 He was able to give me the address of the Estate Agent for the sale.

-There, I was treated with great courtesy.
-The manager said they only kept their records for five years but the sale would seem to have been just within that period.
-However, he came back a few minutes later to say they had mislaid the key to the appropriate filing cabinet and asked me to return in the afternoon.
-This I did and was shown the file.
-Mrs Innes had died four and a half years before so I was lucky.
-It gave me the names and addresses of the two ladies who had sold the house: one address was in Clacton and the other near Guildford, Surrey.
-I thought I would try the Clacton one.
-No reply.
+There the manager said they only kept their records for five years but the sale would seem to have been just within that period and I was lucky enough to find the names and addresses of the two ladies who had sold the house: one address was in Clacton and the other near Guildford, Surrey.
+I thought I would visit the Clacton one.
+No one in.
 A neighbour said the lady had moved to nearby Holland‑on‑Sea.

 I told Elizabeth that in return for having access to the collection prior to cataloguing, I would sort and list it myself, not just for SOLEs but for all the other families in it as well.
 Had I realised just how long it would take me, I might not have been so enthusiastic!
 On my intermittent visits to London I am now getting towards the end of it and have photocopied much Kent and Sussex SOLE material that I will eventually get round to processing.